-20. Recovery of Fraud Amount.
+19. Recovery of Fraud Amount.

-- 20.1 The branches as well as controlling offices should make all efforts immediately after the fraud comes to lime light to recover the defrauded amount from the fraudsters.
-A systematic approach would be adopted in this regard as explained below; - 20.2 It would be logical to see to it that the assets created by the fraudsters with banks may not belong to the fraudsters.
+19.1 The branches as well as controlling offices should make all efforts immediately after the fraud comes to lime light to recover the defrauded amount from the fraudsters.
+A systematic approach would be adopted in this regard as explained below;

+19.2 It would be logical to see to it that the assets created by the fraudsters with banks may not belong to the fraudsters.
 If the money trail is traced, the law department will take necessary steps for attachment of the assets.
-Trace other assets if any available with the fraudsters - 20.3 Recovery through appropriation of Provident Fund of fraudster employee/pension of employees/stopping of pension of the employees as per rules. - 20.4 Freezing of the amount credited in miscreant's account through fraudulent transfer of funds and steps to be taken for restoration of the same to the victim's account. - 20.5 Immediate hot listing of ATM/debit Cards issued to the account where the fraudulent funds have been transferred. - 20.6 Coordinated approach with collecting Banks in respect of frauds involving forged instruments paid through clearing.
+Trace other assets if any available with the fraudsters

+19.3 Recovery through appropriation of Provident Fund of fraudster employee/pension of employees/stopping of pension of the employees as per rules.

+19.4 Freezing of the amount credited in miscreant's account through fraudulent transfer of funds and steps to be taken for restoration of the same to the victim's account.

+19.5 Immediate hot listing of ATM/debit Cards issued to the account where the fraudulent funds have been transferred.

+19.6 Coordinated approach with collecting Banks in respect of frauds involving forged instruments paid through clearing.

+19.7.
+The bank has issued clear instructions that the recovery of a borrowal account declared as fraud and its action under the FIR/Police / Crime Branch etc. would go concurrently and business units should not lose time in recovery of bank dues in borrowal accounts which are declared as fraud incidents.
+Rather they are made dutybound to exercise all possible recovery options (under SARFAESI Act,2002, normal legal recourse, DRT, Section 138 of Negotiable Instruments Act,1881, etc.) for immediate recovery of bank dues by attachment of borrowers'/ guarantors/ mortgagors' assets with the help of concerned Law Departments.

-21. Prevention of Frauds: Some Suggested Measures.
+20. Prevention of Frauds: Some Suggested Precautionary Measures from Vigilance Angle.